mmarkdown/mmark/FAQ.md

 # How Do I Create an Independent IETF Document?

-Use the following as starting point for your title block, `ipr` and `submissiontype` or the important settings here.
+Use the following as starting point for your title block, `ipr` and `submissiontype` are the important settings here.

 ~~~ toml